 Professor Lord Bhattacharyya is a long term and committed collaborator with India, with WMG working with many companies on research and development, as well as educating future engineers, technologists and managers.

 Professor Lord Bhattacharyya, Chairman and Founder of WMG, said: “I am delighted to be awarded an honorary degree for my contribution to research and education and its widespread application throughout the world including India.”

 Lord Bhattacharyya began his career as a graduate apprentice at Lucas Industries, subsequently gaining an MSc and PhD in Engineering Production at the University of Birmingham.
 In 1980, he became Britain’s first ever Professor of Manufacturing setting up WMG, at the University of Warwick.

-Over the last 37 years he has built a world class research and education group working with industry to innovate and develop the leaders of tomorrow.
+Since then he has built a world-class research and education group, working with industry to innovate and develop the leaders of tomorrow.